-An application for a formal determination relating to eligibility under the Highly Qualified Persons Rules must be made to:

-- The Chairman, Malta Financial Services Authority using this form (in the case of Financial Services).
-Persons who already submitted a personal questionnaire to the Malta Financial Services Authority can apply using this form instead. - The Chairman, Lotteries and Gaming Authority using this form. - The Chairman, Authority for Transport in Malta using this form (in the case of Aviation Services).

-• The Chief Medical Officer to Government using this form (in the case of assisted reproductive technology).
+- An application for a formal determination relating to eligibility under the Highly Qualified Persons Rules must be made to: - The Chairman, Malta Financial Services Authority (in the case of Financial Services).
+Persons who already submitted a personal questionnaire to the Malta Financial Services Authority can apply on a separate form. - The Chairman, Lotteries and Gaming Authority. - The Chairman, Authority for Transport in Malta (in the case of Aviation Services). - The Chief Medical Officer to Government (in the case of assisted reproductive technology).